CAMPARI CURATES AN UNFORGETTABLE LAUNCH PARTY AT FESTIVAL DE CANNES: THE CAMPARI CINÉMATHÈQUE AT HYDE BEACH BY CAMPARI

 Take 1 recreated a red-carpet walk at a movie premiere.
 A light installation mimicked the flash photography of a crowd of paparazzi, and surround-sound audio replicated the cacophony of camera clicks and calls to pose.
 Guests were filmed by a real cameraman, with images live-streamed onto plasma screens throughout the space.

-Take 2 revealed a photocall in the Campari Bar – for a world famous Negroni or Campari Spritz.
+Take 2 revealed a photocall in the Campari Bar – for an iconic Negroni or Campari Spritz.

-Take 3 placed guests in a real-life set, replicating the experience of starring in an iconic Campari campaign.
+Take 3 placed guests in a real-life set, replicating the experience of starring in a Campari campaign.

 Take 4 immersed guests in the unique sensory world of the Campari Room.
-Here, human bartender meets AI, as guests are served a freshly made Negroni while they create their own remarkable Campari & Cinema story.
+Here, the human bartender blended with Artificial Intelligence, as guests were served a freshly made Negroni whilst they created their own remarkable Campari & Cinema story.

 For Take 5, guests stepped into the role of director, checking out livestreamed Cannes action on a dazzling bank of plasma screens on the Director's Wall.

-In Take 7, bartenders from four of the world's best bars created signature Campari cocktails in mixology moments that are sure to be pure theater.
-Participating bars are Camparino in Galleria from Milan, Bar Nouveau in Paris, Salmon Guru from Madrid, and Donovan from London.
+In Take 7, bartenders from four of the world's best bars created signature Campari cocktails in mixology moments that were sure to be pure theatre.
+Guest bars were Camparino in Galleria from Milan, Bar Nouveau in Paris, Salmon Guru from Madrid, and Donovan from London.
 The Camparino team served a selection of iconic Campari cocktails to guests, including the Negroni, Campari Spritz and the Negroni Sbagliato.
 Alongside these classic cocktails, the Camparino team served the Red Carpet – Cannes Edition: a fresh tasting and salty cocktail inspired by the Cannes Riviera.

 Campari Group's Head of Global Marketing, Julka Villa comments: "Unveiling our passion for brilliant film storytellers at the iconic Festival de Cannes is a privilege.
 The uniting message behind We Are Cinema is one that is shared across the cinema industry and Festival de Cannes – to celebrate creativity, innovation, and passion in film.
 It has been incredible to see it come to life, giving guests the opportunity to become the protagonist of their own story, over a perfectly crafted Campari cocktail."